District AI Assistants • Local Knowledge • Practical Implementation

 Educator

-I started in the classroom teaching math and computer science, and later returned to teaching again to better understand what students and teachers are dealing with today.
+Tom started in the classroom teaching math and computer science, and later returned to teaching again to better understand what students and teachers are dealing with today.

 Technology Leader